Sequential Change Detection in Correlation Structures with Window-Limited Statistics: Problem Setup and Preliminaries

 \subsection{Problem Setup}

-Consider a sequence of observations $\{\boldsymbol{x}_t, t=1, 2, \ldots\}$, where $\boldsymbol{x}_t\in \bR^p $.
-In general, we do not impose any restriction on $p$, except in the knockoff enhancement discussed in Section~\ref{sec:SMOTE-knockoff}.
+Assume an i.i.d. data sequence $\{\boldsymbol{x}_t, t \in \mathbb N\}$, where each $\boldsymbol{x}_t=( x_{t1}, \ldots, x_{tp})^\top$ has bounded fourth-moment entries and correlation matrix $\boldsymbol{R}$.
+In general, we do not impose restrictions on the dimension $p$, except in the knockoff enhancement discussed in Section~\ref{sec:SMOTE-knockoff}.
 We are interested in detecting the change point in the underlying correlation structure.
 We assume the following data-generating model: